PAINTING TIPS FROM PROFESSIONALS IN Montclair

 Never apply latex, water-based paint on an oil finish and vice versa.
 If you’re not sure which type of paint is already on a surface, apply some rubbing alcohol to a dry white cloth and rub it on the surface or wall.
 If the paint softens and transfers to the cloth, it is water-based latex.

 Some types of paint can release small amounts of toxic gas into the air for years after it has been applied.
 Choose paint with low VOC’s - these are often identified with a green seal.
-Ask RR Painting & Decorating about “green painting” products for your home or business in Clifton.
+Ask RR Painting & Decorating about “green painting” products for your home or business in Montclair.

 Proper Preparation Prevents Poor Performance